nampng/pyssword/README.md

 }
 ```

 After doing so, you'll also be logged in and ready to use the app.
-If you already have an existing database and master key set, send a post request to `/login/` to set the global master key variable in the application.
+If you already have an existing database and master key made, send a post request to `/login/` to set the global master key variable in the application and you're good to go.

 You can then call `/get/`, `/add/`, `/delete/`, or `/get/all/` to get passwords, add passwords, delete passwords, or get the entire collection of organizations and usernames within the database.

 #### Encryption
-Encryption is done by using the Fernet encryption algorithm, which can be easily used in the [cryptography](https://cryptography.io/en/latest/fernet/) library.
+Encryption is done by using the [cryptography](https://cryptography.io/en/latest/fernet/) library, which uses the Fernet encryption algorithm.

-The encryption done is symmetric, so a secret key will be used to encrypt and decrpyt our passwords.
+The encryption is symmetric, so a secret key will be used to encrypt and decrpyt our passwords.

 In this case, our secret key is our master key, which is how I suspect BitWarden does it, but I'm not sure.

-Currently, encryption and decryption is done entirely in the backend and the password is sent to the frontend in PLAIN TEXT.
+Currently, encryption and decryption is done entirely in the backend and the password is sent to the frontend in **PLAIN TEXT**.
 Yeah, no good.
-However, I'm attempting to make changes [in this branch](/nampng/pyssword/tree/server-encrypt-client-decrypt) so that encryption is done on the server side and decryption is done on the client side.
+However, I'm attempting to make changes [in this branch](/nampng/pyssword/tree/server-encrypt-client-decrypt) so that encryption is done on the server side and decryption is done on the client side, which would be a step in the right direction.
+I'm not too proficient in JavaScript, React, Node.js, etc. so that will be a separate learning experience for me.

 ### Frontend

+#### React

+Run the React app by doing `npm start` in the `/client` directory.

+Honestly, I don't really have much to say about this part of the code.

+I read through the React docs and implemented what I learned with some okayish JavaScript code.
+There are inefficiencies that are clear and that I will tackle later on, but for now *it works*™.

 ## Plans For The Future